Torsion mangonel myth: Evidence of medieval torsion weapons

+Textual evidence

-Some historians such as Randall Rogers and Bernard Bachrach have argued that the lack of evidence regarding torsion siege engines does not provide enough proof that they were not used, considering that the narrative accounts of these machines almost always do not provide enough information to definitively identify the type of device being described, even with illustrations.
-However by the 9th century, when the first Western European reference to a mangana (mangonel) appeared, there is virtually no evidence at all, whether textual or artistic, of torsion engines used in warfare.
+By the 9th century, when the first Western European reference to a mangana (mangonel) appeared, there is virtually no evidence at all, whether textual or artistic, of torsion engines used in warfare.
 The last historical texts specifying a torsion engine aside from the springald date no later than the 6th century.
 By the mid-10th century, Constantine VII's list of Byzantine artillery weapons and their descriptions contained only traction-powered machines.

-The exception to this dearth of textual evidence is an anonymous writer under the name of Heron of Byzantium, who repeats ancient descriptions of the onager.
-However the illustration shows only a traction trebuchet.
+Torsion machines were not completely forgotten.
+Classical texts describing them were circulated in medieval times.
+For example, Geoffrey Plantagenet, Count of Anjou had a copy of Vegetius at the siege of Montreuil-Bellay in 1147, yet judging from the description of the siege, the weapon they used was a traction trebuchet rather than a torsion catapult.
+An anonymous writer under the name of Heron of Byzantium also repeats ancient descriptions of the onager.
+However its accompanying illustrations show only the traction trebuchet.
 Dietwulf Baatz argued that Heron's text was proof that the onager "lasted for centuries into the Byzantine period."
 The text was copied throughout the Byzantine period, which Chevedden believes "may simply indicate a conservative archaistic literary tradition, rather than evidence."

+Artistic evidence

 Medieval illustrations of an onager do not appear until the 14th-15th centuries.
 The earliest medieval depiction of an onager is from Walter de Milemete's De nobilitatibus, sapientiis, et prudentiis regum of 1326, the same source for Europe's earliest cannon.
 Fulton notes that the engine appears oddly shaped, impractical, and likely based on the illustrator's interpretation of an onager derived from classical descriptions.
 While definitions for artillery terms are hard to pin down, artistic evidence of traction trebuchets confirms that knowledge of them was widespread in comparison to torsion artillery.

+With the exception of bolt throwers such as the springald which saw action from the 13th to 14th centuries and possibly the ziyar in the Muslim world, torsion machines had largely disappeared by the 6th century and were replaced by the traction trebuchet.

+Contextual evidence

+Some historians such as Randall Rogers and Bernard Bachrach have argued that the lack of evidence regarding torsion siege engines does not provide enough proof that they were not used, considering that the narrative accounts of these machines almost always do not provide enough information to definitively identify the type of device being described, even with illustrations.
 Bachrach believes that torsion artillery continued to exist as late as the 11th century based on size differences between artillery weapons mentioned.
-Writing in the late 9th century, Abbo Cernuus described mangana throwing large stones while catapultae threw pots of melted led.
+Writing in the late 9th century, Abbo Cernuus described mangana throwing large stones while catapultae threw pots of melted lead.
 Abbo also mentioned catapultae mounted on city walls, which Bachrach interpreted as a function of their smaller size, and thus proof that they were torsion stone throwers, while the mangana were larger traction trebuchets that had to be positioned on the ground.

-With the exception of bolt throwers such as the springald which saw action from the 13th to 14th centuries and possibly the ziyar in the Muslim world, torsion machines had largely disappeared by the 6th century and were replaced by the traction trebuchet.
-This does not mean torsion machines were completely forgotten since classical texts describing them were circulated in medieval times.
-For example, Geoffrey Plantagenet, Count of Anjou had a copy of Vegetius at the siege of Montreuil-Bellay in 1147, yet judging from the description of the siege, the weapon they used was a traction trebuchet rather than a torsion catapult.